MyPoints Review 2023: Is It Legit or a Waste of Time?

 OK, so it’s not a scam, but how do you earn money from a rewards program?
 Easy – just do many of the things you’re already doing online – like shopping , using coupons, reading email, taking surveys, and more.

 The more points you earn, the more value they have when you exchange them.
-Some people earn points throughout the year but wait until the holidays to redeem them to help pay for holiday gifts.
+Once you’ve built up a nice stash of points, you can redeem them throughout the year for cash or gift cards.
+Some members wait until the holidays to redeem their points, helping them pay for holiday gifts.
+It’s totally up to you!

-Want to earn points for online purchases you’d make anyway?
-MyPoints can help you do that.
+Want to earn points for shopping online and buying things you were going to buy anyway?
+MyPoints can help.

-Just browse the list of retailers, click the one you want to shop at, and get redirected to their website.
-Then just shop as you normally would.
-You earn a certain number of points per dollar on your purchase, and your MyPoints account is automatically credited.
+Simply browse their list of retailers, click on where you want to shop, and get redirected to the retailers website.
+Then shop as you normally would.
+You’ll earn a predetermined number of points per dollar that you spend on any purchases, and your MyPoints account is automatically credited once you’re done shopping.

 - Home Depot